Ludo King: Development of Ludo King

 Before Ludo King, Gametion primarily focused on developing browser games for desktop users.
 In 2013, the company shifted focus to mobile gaming.
 It published several games, including Snakes and Ladders and Baby’s Big Adventure, but these were all average.
 The company rose to prominence with the release of Ludo King.

 In September 2019, Ludo King rolled out an update which included a series of new themes such as Nature, Egyptian, Disco, Cake, Candy, and Pinball, etc.

 Ludo King added 7 Up Down, a sub-game within the game, in addition to the Snakes & Ladders in-game.

 In August 2020, Ludo King added the Voice Chat feature and a feature to send E-Greetings.

 Ludo King is available in 15 languages – English, Bengali, Tamil, Malayalam, Bahasa Indonesia, German, Spanish, Hindi, Gujarati, Telugu, Kannada, French, Arabic, Marathi and Italian.

 Ludo King introduced a new mode called Rush Ludo, which is a faster version of the game.

 In January 2021, Ludo King launched a 6 player online multiplayer mode and Quick Mode.
 Ludo King also has released a five and six-player online feature.

 Ludo King used the third-party mLab platform for hosting.
 However, after mLab was acquired by MongoDB Inc, the game moved to MongoDB Atlas, the global cloud database service.

 Ludo King also utilizes Amazon Web Services (AWS), and Flentas Technologies, an AWS Partner Network Partner, to "build an internal multiplayer backend system to manage its increasing user traffic more efficiently and in a cost-effective manner."

 Google Launched Google Play Points Program in India and Ludo King is one of the partnering game apps for the program.

+Google launched Google Play Games beta on PC in India which will let users play Ludo King on PC.

+Ludo King was released on Netflix games, a part of Netflix's mobile gaming lineup, with all the available features without in-app purchases.

 Demographics

-According to POKKT, a leading mobile video advertising platform in India, Ludo King is one of the most popular games in India.
+According to POKKT, a mobile video advertising platform in India, Ludo King is one of the most popular games in India.
 The game has a DAU (Daily Active Users) of 10 million and 70 million monthly users.
 Since May 2017, Ludo King has topped the Google Play download charts.
 By September 2017, the game had been downloaded 120 million times, about 70% of which, i.e. around 100 million, are in India, followed by Indonesia, Pakistan, Nepal, Saudi Arabia, and Brazil.

 Gametion's top markets include India, Indonesia, Bangladesh, Egypt, Pakistan, Tunisia, and the USA.

 Ludo King crossed 500 million downloads by December 2020.

-According to India Times, "[Ludo King] attracted a new demographic of players (45 years and older) that had been relatively lower in India and turned gaming into mainstream entertainment and a social media alternative."
+According to the India Times website, "[Ludo King] attracted a new demographic of players (45 years and older) that had been relatively lower in India and turned gaming into mainstream entertainment and a social media alternative."
 This is primarily because Ludo King is available in local languages like Hindi, Gujarati, Marathi, etc., thus attempting to target a large local audience.

+Ludo King crossed 1 billion downloads in 2024, becoming one of the top played board games in the world.